dalvancarvalho/personal-website/README.md

 ## Appearance

 The page counts with a light and a dark version.
-You can preview both in the screenshots below:
+You can preview both in the gifs below:

 ### Desktop